+Finally, although our cheating probabilities are obtained by numerically solving SDPs, we note the following points:

 \begin{itemize} \item First, since each value is computed as an SDP, the dual SDPs yield certified upper bounds on the cheating probabilities.
 (The primal and dual values of all SDPs we solved are identical to more significant figures than displayed in our theorem statements.)
-Should there be concerns about floating-point errors, one could in principle find rational approximations to the dual solutions and thus obtain a bound certified by exact arithmetic, but this process is tedious and will not be included in this work. \item Second, we provide the code used (see below) so others may verify the SDP implementation and/or apply it for any protocol modifications they may wish to study. \item Third, the ``punchline'' of this work is that there exists a fully device-independent protocol where Alice and Bob's cheating probabilities are bounded away from $1$.
+Should there be concerns about floating-point errors, one could in principle find rational approximations to the dual solutions and thus obtain a bound certified by exact arithmetic, but this process is tedious and will not be included in this work. \item Second, we provide the code used (see below) so the SDP implementation may be verified and/or applied for any protocol modifications of interest. \item Third, the ``punchline'' of this work is that there exists a fully device-independent protocol where Alice and Bob's cheating probabilities are bounded away from $1$.
 We show this theoretically and also provide the numerical upper bounds to give an idea of what the cheating probabilities may look like. \end{itemize}